jrosen48/utk-homepage/content/post/2022-04-18-resetting-how-i-use-social-media/index.md

 - Via [e-mail](https://joshuamrosenberg.substack.com/p/coming-soon?r=2l9ei&s=w&utm_campaign=post&utm_medium=web)
     - Click the above link to sign-up to a Substack newsletter and to receive an email when I post
 - By checking this URL (you can read my blog here!)
+- Of course, you can stay in touch in other ways - e-mail, call, visit, etc.

 Stay in touch!